Rewarding good pupil behaviour

 - Reports

-- Log or notes of any relevant discussions
+- Log, or notes of relevant discussions

 - Discussions with line manager